On optimal designs using topology optimization for flow through porous media applications: EFFECT OF PRESSURE-DEPENDENT VISCOSITY ON OPTIMAL LAYOUTS

 where $Q \; [\mathrm{M}^{0}\mathrm{L}^{0}\mathrm{T}^{-1}]$ is the strength of the volumetric source; a positive value for $Q$ means source while a negative value means sink.

 We will consider two porous materials with different permeabilities---material 1 with high permeability ($k_H$) and material 2 with low permeability ($k_L$).
-We will find the optimal layout of these two materials within the domain by minimizing the total mechanical dissipation rate with a bound on the volume fraction of material 1---denoted by $\gamma$.
-Table \ref{Fig:Pressure-driven_BVP_parameters} provides the values for the parameters used in the numerical simulations.
+We will find the optimal layout of these two materials within the domain by maximizing the total mechanical dissipation rate with a bound on the volume fraction of the high-permeability material.
+Table \ref{Fig:Pressure-driven_BVP_parameters} provides the values of the parameters used in the numerical simulations.

+The numerical simulation's main inputs are the geometry, the boundary conditions, properties of the two constituent materials, and fluid properties (e.g., Barus coefficient).
+By placing an inequality constraint on the usage of the control material using the volume bound constraint, $\gamma$, we seek the optimal layout of the material distribution for the specified inputs.
+Topology optimization for a specific objective function (maximization of the rate of dissipation in this case) is carried out using the homogenization method with control variable, $\xi$, where $0 \leq \xi \leq 1$.